-Sacred sites were located all over the place.
+Sacred Sites: Sacred sites were located all over the place.
 Sites held a simple alter at which the ancient Greeks could pray.
 Some sacred sites became so popular, for whatever reason, that a temple was built on the site.

-The Greeks also prayed at home in their courtyards.
+Daily Life: In ancient Greece, honoring the gods was part of daily life and part of just about everything they did.
 It was not unusual to pray at home, stop at a sacred site, and visit a temple, all in the same day.

 The Greeks did not believe their gods lived in the temples or at the sacred sites.
-But they did believed the gods visited these places, and had magical powers that could hear their prayers.
+But they did believe the gods visited these places, and had magical powers that could hear their prayers.
 The Greeks also believed they could ask for help and advice through an oracle.
 An oracle was a wise woman with the ability to see the future.